- PL MOUNT LENSES

 Please go to our Electronic Flash page for more information.

 No. The inside of the older generation Lensbabies are very different than the new generation and there is no way to retrofit the swappable optics to work in them.
+You can use the 37 mm threaded accessories with these legacy lenses.
+The contents of the Accessory Kit, The Super Wide Angle adapter, and the Step-up/Shade are compatible.

 Yes.
 One side effect of using a teleconverter that goes between the body and the lens is that you will be eliminating a good portion of the Lensbaby blur around the edges, whereas a screw-in conversion lens will give you a longer focal length while keeping the sweet-spot small.